eesoymilk/soybot/README.md

 ## Deploy to ACI (Azure Container Instance)

 I'll document this later if I ever have time to.
-For now, let me just provide some useful refereces:
+For now, let me just provide some useful references:

 - [Configure a GitHub Action to create a container instance](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-github-action?tabs=userlevel)